STUDIO ART COURSES:

 This entertaining and informative seminar offers mini-versions of the essential courses included in the typical art major.
 Learn art history and art appreciation, try hands-on drawing exercises that demonstrate the thought processes and techniques behind making a piece of art, and discuss developing creativity.
 View more than 250 works of art as you cover everything from art technique, to how to look at art, to the history of Western art and exploring the essence of creativity.
 No previous art experience needed!

-What to Look For When You Look at Art (two- and six-hour versions available)
+What to Look For When You Look at Art (two-, three-, and six-hour versions available)

 Learn the basic principles of how to approach, analyze, and appreciate great works of art the way an artist would.
 Included are discussions on viewing art as both a physical object and the expression of an idea, art in the context of its time, and the elements of composition.
 An abbreviated version of this lecture is included in The Six-Hour Art Major.

-Western Art History: The Big Picture (two hours)
+Western Art History: The Big Picture (three hours)

 Not just another “art’s greatest hits”, full of dates and “isms”, this lively, informative talk traces the development of Western art from its very beginnings 100,000 years ago to the advent of modern art.
 Special emphasis is placed on the various purposes art has served throughout the ages, and the auspices under which it was made.
 An abbreviated version of this lecture is included in The Six-Hour Art Major.